-BUILD WEALTH TOOLS TOOL TYPE KEY: Land Use Funding Programs Detroit Housing Commission's (DHC) Home Ownership Program: Direct so assistance towards the purchase of a home Homeownership Programs Michigan State Housing Development Authority's (MSHDA) Homeownersh Division: A variety of programs and products for both homebuyers and homeowners, including a loan mortgage, loan flex mortgage, mortgage crecertification, and a housing education program The City and its partners are currently reviewing opportunities to better alignment these with resident income and other needs.
-Home Repair Program City of Detroit Planning & Development Department's 0% Home Repair Lo Program: 0% interest loans from \$5,000 to \$25,000 to help Detroit homeo invest in and repair their homes - promoting public health and safety, incre property values and helping residents secure and maintain homeowner's insurance The City and its partners are currently reviewing opportunities to better alignment these with resident income and other needs.
-EXPAND HOME Occupied Properties Detroit Land Bank Authority's Occupied Properties Program: Allows elighome occupants to buy a tax foreclosed property for \$1,000 if they can do to caring for it for a year OWNERSHIP Programs and partnerships with private financial institutions, organizations government agencies that provide home loan assistance to prospective, cur and struggling homeowners Home Loan & Improvement Programs For example: Detroit Home Mortgage, Detroit Neighborhood Initiative, Southwest Solutions' Portfolio Loans and Liberty Bank's Home Restoration Acquisition Program and HUD 203K The City and its partners are currently reviewing opportunities to better alignment these with resident income and other needs.
-Owner-Occupied Tax Relief City of Detroit's Homeowner Property Tax Assistance Program: A full (100 partial (50%) exemption of property taxes for income qualified homeowner prevent displacement as values increase Long-Term Affordability Stewardship Creation of lasting affordable homeownership steward organizational infrastructure, potentially to assume land management, rehab and/or infill functions that achieve long-term affordability Housing Resource Centers Neighborhood-based centers that increase resident access to information of homeownership, tenants' rights, property tax increase protections, and more
+BUILD WEALTH TOOLS TOOL TYPE KEY: Land Use Funding Programs Detroit Housing Commission's (DHC) Home Ownership Program: Direct subsidy assistance towards the purchase of a home Homeownership Programs Michigan State Housing Development Authority's (MSHDA) Homeownership Division: A variety of programs and products for both homebuyers and homeowners, including a loan mortgage, loan flex mortgage, mortgage credit certification, and a housing education program The City and its partners are currently reviewing opportunities to better align these with resident income and other needs.
+Home Repair Program City of Detroit Planning & Development Department's 0% Home Repair Loans Program: 0% interest loans from \$5,000 to \$25,000 to help Detroit homeowners invest in and repair their homes-promoting public health and safety, increasing property values and helping residents secure and maintain homeowner's insurance The City and its partners are currently reviewing opportunities to better align these with resident income and other needs.
+EXPAND HOME Occupied Properties Detroit Land Bank Authority's Occupied Properties Program: Allows eligible home occupants to buy a tax foreclosed property for \$1,000 if they can commit to caring for it for a year OWNERSHIP Programs and partnerships with private financial institutions, organizations and government agencies that provide home loan assistance to prospective, current and struggling homeowners Home Loan & Improvement Programs For example: Detroit Home Mortgage, Detroit Neighborhood Initiative, Southwest Solutions' Portfolio Loans and Liberty Bank's Home Restoration and Acquisition Program and HUD 203K The City and its partners are currently reviewing opportunities to better align these with resident income and other needs.
+Owner-Occupied Tax Relief City of Detroit's Homeowner Property Tax Assistance Program: A full (100%) or partial (50%) exemption of property taxes for income qualified homeowners to prevent displacement as values increase Long-Term Affordability Stewardship Creation of lasting affordable homeownership steward organizational infrastructure, potentially to assume land management, rehab and/or infill functions that achieve long-term affordability Housing Resource Centers Neighborhood-based centers that increase resident access to information on homeownership, tenants' rights, property tax increase protections, and more

-^{} Tools currently not in place in the City of Detroit
+\ Tools currently not in place in the City of Detroit